The Beneficial Weeds You Want In Your Garden

 wild carrot plant

 Whilst wild carrot has historically been classed as a weed, this beautiful plant is beneficial to a host of insects, such as bees, beetles and hoverflies.
-Its ferny foliage and white flowers mean it looks great growing in your garden borders too.
+Its ferny foliage and clusters of white flowers mean it looks great growing in your garden borders too.

 Companion Planting With Wild Carrot